samgrimmer/simple-express-ts/readme.md

 # simple-express-ts

-Simple and clean API implementation of Node.js Express Web Framework using Typescript.
+Simple and clean API implementation of Node.js Express Web Framework using Typescript utilising repository pattern with Mongoose orm and Mongo database.

 ```npm i```